Your guide to COVID-19 and its impact on life in Canada | CBC News

 What kind of financial support will Canadians receive?

-Last week, the federal government announced an $82-billion support package for businesses and citizens.
-On Monday, Prime Minister Justin Trudeau further announced a $5-billion credit program to support farmers directly.
-Read more here.
+The federal government announced on March 18 an $82-billion support package for businesses and citizens.
+On March 23, Trudeau further announced a $5-billion credit program to support farmers directly.
+Read more about the government's aid package.

 Many Canadians are being laid off because of the pandemic as businesses scale back or shut down.
-More than 500,000 people applied for Employment Insurance days after the package was announced.
-Read more here.
+Around one million people applied for employment insurance days after the package was announced.
+Read more about how the government plans to process so many EI claims.

+The government has now streamlined this financial support regime, rolling the Emergency Care Benefit and the Emergency Support Benefit into one.
+The application process is scheduled to open in early April, with individual income support payments amounting to about $2,000 a month expected to flow about 10 days later.
+The benefits will be available for four months.

 Some banks are also offering mortgage deferrals, although there are worries the program could lead to lowered credit scores and jumps in mortgage payments.
-Read more here.
+Read more about the mortgage deferrals.

-Meanwhile, several grocery chains have announced they are increasing wages or hiring temporary workers to keep up their shelves stocked during the pandemic.
-Read more here.
+Meanwhile, several grocery chains have announced they are increasing wages or hiring temporary workers to keep their shelves stocked during the pandemic.
+Read more about the grocery chains' plans here.

 What's happening in the job market?